Top 10 Best Places to Live in Nairobi

 What are the best places or estates to live in Nairobi?
-Choosing where you’ll live when moving to Nairobi is a huge decision.
-It can have a huge impact on how comfortable you feel in your new surroundings and on how successful your relocation is.
+Choosing where to live when moving to Nairobi is a significant decision, as it can greatly impact your comfort in your new surroundings and the success of your relocation.
 With this in mind, we’ve put together a useful guide to some of the best places to live in Nairobi.

-Crime ratesquality of local schools, traffic, housing trends, and access to amenities are among the major factors we took into consideration before coming up with this list.
-While also taking into account what the locals themselves had to say, here are the top 10 best places to live in Nairobi.
+Crime rates, the quality of local schools, traffic, housing trends, and access to amenities are among the major factors we considered before compiling this list.
+Taking into account the opinions of locals, here are the top 10 best places to live in Nairobi.

 List of Top 10 Best Places to Live in Nairobi